Market Rules and Objectives

 1) Market Dates and Times: The Market will be open to the public on Sunday from 9:30 AM to 2: 00 PM, from the first Sunday in May through the last Sunday in October, unless otherwise determined by the Board of Directors of Celebrate Milwaukie Inc.

 a) Produce: The Market allows the sale of only farm-fresh, locally-grown produce, and is not an outlet for wholesale produce.
 A minimum of 75% by value of products offered for sale each market day must have been grown or produced by the vendor.
 Vendors will be allowed to supplement up to 25% of their locally-grown products offered by value per market day with other locally-grown produce purchased directly from the grower.
-See 4c.for signage requirements on supplemental produce.
+All resale produce must be from local (Oregon or Washington) farms.
+The Market is not an outlet for wholesale produce or produce purchased from produce houses or distributors.
+Resale products will be evaluated on the following basis:

 b) Bedding and landscaping plants and flowers: The Market is similarly not an outlet for sale of plants other than those propagated by the vendor from seed, cuttings, or plant divisions.
 At least 75% by value of products offered for sale each market day must have been grown by the vendor and must have been under the vendor’s control for a minimum of 60 days.

-c) Prepared food items – both ready-to-eat and packaged items — must be produced by the vendor from raw ingredients.
+c) Prepared food items: Both ready-to-eat and packaged items must be produced by the vendor from raw ingredients.
 The Market Master may at his discretion limit the number of food vendors.
+Prepared food vendors need to apply with the Clackamas County Health Dept. for a temporary restaurant license if your cart/booth is not already approved as such and follow all County Health Dept. guidelines while operating at the Market.

-e) Crafts and non-farm related products: At the discretion of the Market Master, vendor space may be rented to producers of arts, crafts, soaps, candles, and other household or garden items.
-All craft items will be juried and must be made by the vendor.
+f) Crafts and non-farm related products: At the discretion of the Market Master and subject to space availability, vendor space may be rented to producers of arts, crafts, soaps, candles, and other household or garden items.
+Only locally-made items will be considered.

-a) Vendor Registration: Vendors applying for a space for the current season must register at “http://managemymarket.com.
-Spaces will be assigned and vendors notified of their acceptance by the Market master.
-If a vendor is accepted but put on the market waiting list they will be notified by the Market Master if space becomes available throughout the season.
-Vendors on the waiting list that would like to check on their status throughout the season should e-mail the Market Master directly, email@example.com
+a) Registration: Vendors applying for a space for the current season must apply at http://managemymarket.com.
+Spaces will be assigned and vendors notified of their acceptance by the Market Master.
+If a vendor is accepted but put on the Market waiting list they will be notified by the Market Master if space becomes available throughout the season.
+Vendors on the waiting list that would like to check on their status throughout the season should email the Market Master directly, firstname.lastname@example.org

 b) Pay Structure: Application Fee $15.
-Weekly booth fee is $40 per space.
-All booths are at least 10’x10’, booth sizes vary by location in the market.
-Vendors must pay fees 1 week in advance of Market Date.
-Vendors may either pay week to week or receive a 15% discount by paying for 8 or more consecutive weeks.
+Weekly booth fee is $45 per space.
+All booths are at least 10’x10’, booth sizes vary by location in the Market.
+Vendors must pay fees one week in advance of Market Date.
+Vendors may either pay week to week or pre-pay for eight (8) or more consecutive weeks at $40 per week – more than a 10% discount.

 c) Weekly Vendor Payments & Token Reimbursement: All vendors must pay their weekly fees to the Market Master at the Market information booth between 1:00-2:00PM.
-Vendors may pay a portion of their entire booth fee in $1 or $5 Market tokens.
+Vendors may pay a portion or their entire booth fee in $1 or $5 Market tokens.
 While paying booth fees vendors may exchange Market tokens for cash or check.
 Vendors are limited to ONE token exchange/reimbursement with the Market Master per Market day.
-Vendors wishing to exchange more than $50 in Market tokens must fill out a reimbursement form, put the form and tokens in a zip lock bag provided by the Market and leave this bag with Market Master between 1:00-2:00 PM.
+Vendors wishing to exchange more than $50 in Market tokens must fill out a reimbursement form, put the form and tokens in a ziplock bag provided by the Market and leave this bag with Market Master between 1:00-2:00 PM.
 Reimbursement of more than $50 will be made by cash or check on the following market day.
-Maximum amount of tokens redeemable on one day is $500.00 unless other arraignments are made with the Market Master.
+The maximum amount of tokens redeemable on one day is $500.00 unless other arrangements are made with the Market Master.

 d) Non-attendance: Vendors who will not be able to attend the Market on any Sunday must notify the Market Master on or before the Wednesday immediately prior to that Sunday.
 Credit will be applied to the next week’s Market and refunds may be issued on a per case basis.
 The judgment of the Market Master is final.
 No refunds will be issued if the vendor fails to attend the Market without notifying the Market Master by Wednesday preceding the missed Market.
 Failure to notify the Market Master of non-attendance two or more times during the season may lead to the removal from the market for the rest of the season and will be taken into consideration in assigning spaces the following year.
 Subleasing of spaces by vendors is not permitted.